-To meet NFPA 1999, 1951 & 1971 standards, Ricochet garments undergo numerous tests to guarantee durability under hard use and effectiveness as barriers to liquids and liquid-borne pathogens.
-We manufacture all our Protective Protective Eqiuipment (PPE) garments in our ISO 9001 certified plant in the U.S. As tough as NFPA standards are, creating PPE garments that are just "good enough" to meet NFPA certification is not good enough for us.
+Ricochet manufactures all of our personal protective equipment (PPE) in an ISO 9001 certified facility in Philadelphia, PA.
+To meet NFPA 1999, 1951 & 1971 standards, Ricochet garments undergo numerous tests designed to guarantee durability and effectiveness of the barriers to liquid and liquid-borne pathogen penetration under the extreme conditions these barriers may face in the field.
+As tough as the NFPA standards are, creating PPE that is just "good enough" to meet the NFPA certification is not good enough for us.
 That’s why, at Ricochet, we engineer clothing that goes above and beyond the requirements of NFPA 1999, 1951 and 1971.

-CROSSTECH® fabrics offer superior protection and are certified to meet the garment material requirements of the NFPA 1999 Standard for Protective Clothing for Emergency Medical Operations, NFPA 1951 and NFPA 1971.
-This standard ensures that our PPE clothing offers protection against blood and body fluids, as well as liquid chemicals such as battery acid, gasoline, and hydraulic fluid.
-CROSSTECH® fabric is fully waterproof and highly breathable, ensuring comfort in everyday use.
-It is highly vapor-permeable, allowing evaporated perspiration to escape at much greater rates than other films and coated fabrics.
-CROSSTECH® fabric keeps wearers drier, alleviating the potential for severe discomfort and heat stress problems.
-Like GORE-TEX® fabric, CROSSTECH® EMS fabric remains durably waterproof after exposure to flexure and abrasion in cold and wet conditions, and after exposure to contaminants such as oils, fuels, insect repellents and other common chemicals.
+GORE® CROSSTECH® fabrics offer superior protection and are certified to meet the garment material requirements of NFPA 1999 - Standard for Protective Clothing for Emergency Medical Operations, NFPA 1951 - Standard on Protective Ensembles for Technical Rescue Incidents, and NFPA 1971 - Standard on Protective Ensembles for Structural Fire Fighting and Proximity Fire Fighting.
+These standards ensures that our PPE offers protection against flame, heat, water, blood and body fluids, as well as liquid chemicals such as battery acid, gasoline, and hydraulic fluid.
+GORE® CROSSTECH® fabric is fully waterproof and highly breathable, ensuring comfort in everyday use.
+It is highly vapor-permeable, allowing evaporated perspiration to escape at much higher rates than other films and coated fabrics.
+GORE® CROSSTECH® fabric keeps wearers drier, alleviating the potential for severe discomfort and heat stress problems.
+Like GORE-TEX® fabric, GORE® CROSSTECH® fabrics remains durably waterproof after exposure to flexure and abrasion in cold and wet conditions, and after exposure to contaminants such as oils, fuels, insect repellents, and other common chemicals.
 Gore’s manufacturing plant is ISO 9000 quality certified, ensuring the consistently high quality you expect from the inventors of GORE-TEX® fabric.
-At Ricochet, we know that the CROSSTECH® fabric membrane offers superior protection against blood, body fluids and chemical liquid dangers.
+At Ricochet, we know that the GORE® CROSSTECH® fabric membrane offers superior protection against blood, body fluids, and liquid chemical dangers.

-This test specifically measures the ability of a garment that allows heat to pass away from the body through their 3 layer composite that makes up their ensemble.
+This test precisely measures the ability of a garment that allows heat to pass away from the body through their three-layer composite that makes up their ensemble.
 To be more specific…it is the “breathability” of the ensemble.
 Generally, the higher the THL number, the more likely the system will be able to move excess body heat away from the wearer, reducing heat stress and fatigue.
-Higher THL values are created by lighter weight thermal liners and outer shells, but most effectively by high performance moisture barriers such as Crosstech®.
-Heavier thermal liners can inhibit the THL value and carry the high risk of elevating the body's core temperature to extreme levels.
+Higher THL values are created by lighter weight thermal liners and outer shells, but most effectively by high-performance moisture barriers such as Crosstech®.
+More massive thermal liners can inhibit the THL value and carry the high risk of elevating the body's core temperature to extreme levels.

 Total Heat Loss has a direct relationship to Thermal Protective Performance (TPP), discussed in the preceding section.
-Researching and proper selections of TPP and THL values provides the best predictive indication currently available for safety and performance levels in fire fighters protective clothing.
+Researching and proper selections of TPP and THL values provide the best predictive indication currently available for safety and performance levels in firefighters protective clothing.

-After the test is completed, its tracing is compared with a second curve, called the Stoll's curve, which shows the blister point of human skin as a function of heat and time.
+After testing is complete, its tracing is compared with a second curve, called the Stoll's curve, which shows the blister point of human skin as a function of heat and time.
 The point of intersection between these two curves is the actual TPP rating.
-For the purpose of measuring actual time to burn, the TPP rating is divided in half to determine the number of seconds until the human tissue reaches second degree burn.
-Thus, the NFPA minimum requirement of a TPP rating of 35 equates to 171/2 seconds until 2nd degree burn occurs in a flashover situation.
+To measure the exact time to burn, the TPP rating is divided in half to determine the number of seconds until the human tissue reaches second-degree burn.
+Thus, the NFPA minimum requirement of a TPP rating of 35 equates to 171/2 seconds until 2nd-degree burn occurs in a flashover situation.

 A popular misconception is that if 35 is good, a rating of 40, 50, or even 60 must be better.
 It is important to remember, however, that the only way to increase your TPP rating is to add more insulation, usually by specifying heavier material components.
 Generally speaking, added insulation means increased weight of the total system, resulting in greater heat stress and fatigue for the firefighter.
 The question is…do you want the added seconds of protection in case of flashover or do you want a trade-off for a lighter weight system for breathability.
 These are questions that need to be addressed during your selection process.